MicrosoftDocs/OfficeDocs-SharePoint/migration/preview-isv-performance-guidance-revised.md

 Optionally, if you want to prevent sharing until migration is completed, set the ACL to NULL.

 After the incremental migration has completed, and only if you previously set the ACL to NULL, you can reapply the unique ACL for folders A, B, C, D separately.
 When you re-apply the ACL, evaluate your folder size starting at the lowest level of hierarchy.
-In the following example, you would start at level.
+In the following example, you would start at level 3.

   ![Parent root folder](media/parent-root-folder.png)</br></br>